A Wild Last Boss Appeared!: Demons

 The Demon Lord and the original final boss of Exgate Online.
 Being a long-lived demon, he is still alive in the present day and is waging war against humanity, having already conquered most of Lufas' former territories.
+He is actually a pawn to Alovenus, but secretly grows tired of being used and seeks to put an end to the goddess's scheme.